martiandeath/Minecraft-Server-Setup/README.md

 # How to use the Script to Setup a Minecraft Server in an Oracle Cloud Instance

-## Create an Account

-##### Follow the account creation section of this tutorial and come back here to complete the setup

-Todd Sharp, Oracle Developers Blog - [How To Set Up and Run a (Really Powerful) Free Minecraft Server in the Cloud](https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud)

 ## Instance Setup

 #### Create an Oracle Cloud instance with the following configuration: